annelineguttormsen/jsf--react--proptypes/README.md

 2. **Open** the project in your **code editor**.
 3. To **run the website,** go to the folder in your **terminal/command line** and run `npm start`.

-**Note:** Styles are provided for you in src/index.css.
-Look in the file to find the approriate class names to use on your HTML elements.

 ## Task Steps

 1.